 Okay, so what can I expect from a postpartum physical therapy appointment?
 I’m so glad you asked!

-At PeakRx Therapy, our initial evaluation is 90 minutes long.
+At PeakRx Therapy, our initial evaluation is 60 minutes long.
 Your plan to heal and progress is intimately related to where you have been.
 Having time to talk specifically about your pregnancy, labor and delivery is a necessity.
 We will dive deep into prior pregnancies, any issues you have had or currently are experiencing.
-Each plan of care is different and is dependant on the specific stressors and experiences you have had.
+Each plan of care is different and is dependent on the specific stressors and experiences you have had.
 Making sure we have the time to talk about all the things is important.
 Please feel free to bring your baby and let me hold them for you.
-Or come solo, and allow yourself a full hour and a half of time that is focused on you and you only.
-Your choice and I am down for whatever it is that makes you most comfortable.
+Or come solo, and allow yourself a full hour that is focused on you and you only.
+That is your choice and I am down for whatever it is that makes you most comfortable.

 I like to spend some of our time together educating you on exactly what your pelvic floor is, how it was effected over the last 10 months and how important it is to us as humans.
 The trend has been women deliver babies with no focus or education on this area of our bodies and then are left with things like urinary incontinence, pain with sex, pain or heaviness in our pelvis.
 Delivering a baby (vaginally or cesarean) is a major acute injury.
 Being knowledgable on how your body was affected can make all the difference in the world on how you heal.